Maximizing Gains with the Bull Call Spread: Setup, Adjustments, and Strategy

 Step 3: Buy a Call Option (Long Call)

-• Strike Price: Choose a strike price near or slightly below the current market price of the underlying asset.
-This is the call option you are purchasing.
+• Strike Price: Choose a strike price near or slightly below the current market price of the asset.

-• Premium: This premium represents the maximum risk for the strategy.
+• Premium: This is the cost of purchasing the option and represents the maximum risk of the strategy.

 Step 4: Sell a Call Option (Short Call)

-• Strike Price: Select a higher strike price than the long call.
-This is the call option you sell, creating the spread.
+• Strike Price: Select a strike price above the long call.

-• Premium: The premium received from selling this call helps reduce the overall cost of the trade.
+• Premium: The premium received helps offset the cost of the long call, reducing the net debit.

 Example of a Bull Call Spread Setup

-Let’s say a stock is currently trading at ₹100, and you expect it to rise to ₹110 in the next month.
-Here’s how you could set up a Bull Call Spread:
+Let’s assume a stock is trading at $100, and you expect it to rise to $110 in the next month.

 Adjusting the Bull Call Spread